devleaks/followthegreens/docs/plugin.md

 There are a few requirements for FtG to work.
 For example, the airport must have a network of taxiways defined in X-Plane.

+To start Follow the greens, call the plugin menu item _Follow the greens..._.
+Follow instructions in the dialog boxes.

+There is a little tip for runway and parking stand selection.

+To select your destination, *first click inside the input text box to set focus there*, *then use UP and DOWN arrow keys to cycle through proposed valid destinations*.

+If you hit a text key or a number key, selection jumps to the first matching destination.
+Only the *first key you type* is used to jump to the first matching destination.

+I apoligize for the poor user interface.
+It is developed with standard X-Plane user interface elements, which do not include sophisticated widgets like menu boxes.

+The (main and unique) user interface window of _Follow the greens_ is designed to disappear after a few seconds of inactivity.
+Select Follow the greens in the plugin menu to display it again.

+You can assign Follow the greens action to a key or button.
+It is equivalent to selecting X-Plane Plugin menu entry.

+# Changelog

+## Release 2

+- [2.1.5](https://github.com/devleaks/followthegreens/releases) - 08-JAN-2026 - Monitoring aircraft speed, recommending target speed range from position to next turn.
+- ...
+- 2.0.0 - 29-DEC-2025 - Added hooks for 4D FtG, updated README.

+## Release 1

+- [1.6.7](https://github.com/devleaks/followthegreens/releases) - 21-FEB-2024 - Added skunkcrafts updater files
+- 1.6.6 - 21-FEB-2024 - Added Cancel and OK (finish, bye, etc.) commands
+- 1.6.5 - 20-FEB-2024 - Now opening all files as UTF-8 files.
+Code blackened.
+- ...
+- 1.0.0 - 01-APR-2021 - Initial release.

+## Future Development

+Recommended speed targets and parameters are statically defined.
+They should be adjusted for aircraft size and weight.

+Current parameters are OK for small to mid-sized airliners, narrow and wide bodies.

 # License